lschenc41/PID_GameBoy/README.md

 1-22-2020

 Bob fixed up the motor case subassembly, adding thicker attachments where needed and reducing overall size.
 He also added the slots in the motor case.

+1-23-2020

+Bob added a hole to the motor case where the led will go.
+It will be behind the wheel part so it flickers as the wheel turns, and will be visible from the screen.
+He also made the holes in the top part of the box where the wheel will poke out as well as the holes to mount the motor and photointerrupter case.

 ### Code Planning